Finding your way

 For more information about our Disability Camping Area please see the Disability Access page.

 There is a fully stocked General Store located in the Season Camping area near the entrance to the Festival Village for those items you left behind.
-The store will be open 6am to 12midnight 26 Dec to 1st Jan (opening times TBC).
+The store will be open 7AM to 11PM 26 Dec to 1st Jan and 7AM to 2PM on 2nd Jan.

 Overnight Camping Cafe